PRADULOP/Excel-Projects/README.md

 ## Usage

 You are free to explore and use the projects in this repository.
-Each project folder contains a README file with detailed instructions on how to use the specific Excel file, including any prerequisites or setup steps.

 ### Prerequisites